Celestyal Crystal: Crystal

 In May 2007 the Opera was sold to the Cyprus-based Louis Cruise Lines to replace MS Sea Diamond that had sunk some months before.
 After rebuilding at Pireus, Greece the ship was renamed MS Crystal and started service for the Louis Hellenic Cruise Lines -brand in July 2007.

 Celestyal Crystal

 As part of Louis Cruise Lines re-brand as Celestyal Cruises, announced in November 2014, Crystal was renamed Celestyal Crystal and received a new livery.

 On 27 June 2015, Celestyal Crystal collided with the tanker STI Pimlico in the Dardanelles off Gallipoli, Turkey.
 Three people sustained minor injuries.

 Due to the COVID-19 pandemic all cruises from March 16, 2020 to March 6, 2021 were suspended.

+Following the acquisition of the new Celestyal Journey, Celestyal Crystal was phased out, ending her last cruise on 20 August 2023.
+It was reported that the ship was sold to Shimizu Cruises, to operate as Erena on cruises in Japan starting from 2024, but this was denied by Celestyal.

+In 2025, the former Crystal was sold to a scrapyard in Alang, India.
+Renamed Star Bright for its last voyage, the ship left Lavrion in Mid-April and, after a stop at Duqm, Oman, arrived at its final destination on May 15, 2025, putting an end to a 40+ year journey.